Local Service Organizations

 Phone Number: 814-237-5731

 Requirements for Volunteers: Volunteers must have a valid Driver's License, go through the application/orientation process, and complete background checks as directed by the organization.
 Additionally, volunteers must be able to commit 1 hour a week for a minimum of 1 year.

 - Bridge of Hope - Centre County

-The mission of Bridge of Hope is to end and prevent homelessness for women and children with the help of trained mentoring groups within congregations.
-Volunteers are needed to help with fundraising events, child care at Bridge of Hope events, and office support.
-Offers internships.
-Loves student volunteers.
+The mission of Bridge of Hope is to end and prevent homelessness for women and children with the help of trained neighboring volunteer groups from Christian faith communities.
+Volunteers are needed to help with fundraising events, to organize item donations/drives, provide child care at Bridge of Hope events, and serve on one of our committees.

 - Centre County Historical Society